Wang-jun-jjie/instructive-adversarial/README.md

 Adversarial attack on spatial domain with instructor

-The future of the instructor is not promising, implement it become a very low periority
+The future of the instructor is not promising, implement it become a very low priority